Tiiiger/QPyTorch/README.md

 repo [WAGE](https://github.com/Tiiiger/QPyTorch/blob/master/examples/WAGE).
 We also provide a list of working examples under [Examples](#examples).

+A more comprehensive write-up can be found [here](https://arxiv.org/abs/1910.04540)

 *Note*: QPyTorch relies on PyTorch functions for the underlying computation, such as matrix multiplication.
 This means that the actual computation is done in single precision.
 Therefore, QPyTorch is not intended to be used to study the